LuxDL/Lux.jl/docs/src/introduction/updating_to_v1.md

 - `Lux.Experimental.@layer_map` is not longer needed and has been removed.
 The name of the variable prevents writing generic functions and is no longer pre-pended to the `KeyPath`.
   See the docstring of [`Lux.Experimental.layer_map`](@ref) for more details.
+- `allow_fast_activation` kwarg has been removed completely.
+Pass an annonymous function as the activation to prevent internal modivations to the activation function.

 ### Breaking Changes (Moved Functionality)